Hball99/CSE471-Project1/README.txt

+Music selection: Flohwalzer

 This is my final project 1.
-I have worked on this project alone.
+I, Laurenz Heidrich, have worked on this project alone.

 As an instrument, I have implemented the additive synthesizer.
 I have implemented the following functions: